Cambrian College Virtual Teaching and Learning Guide

-- How will you need to shift your assessment strategies in a remote context?
+- How will you need to shift your assessment strategies in a virtual context?

 - Establish a communication channel with your students – Moodle Announcements, email, Zoom, phone, etc.

-- Invite students to let you know if they have problems accessing technology and encourage them to connect with your Program Coordinator and Student Success Advisor; we will not be failing students for lack of access
+- Invite students to let you know if they have problems accessing technology and encourage them to connect with your Program Coordinator and Student Success Advisor

 - Encourage them to message each other through Moodle to form study groups and support each other

-- Focus on content and assessments that support the learning outcomes you have not yet covered
+- Focus on content and assessments that support core learning outcomes

 - If you’re using a textbook, remind students which sections to read and practice